777arc/textbook/content/doa.rst

 In the basic DOA example we swept across all angles, multiplying :code:`r` by the weights :code:`w`, applying an energy detector to the resulting 1D array.
 In that example, :code:`w` was equal to the array factor, :code:`a`, so we were essentially just multiplying :code:`r` by :code:`a`.
 We will now look at a beamformer that is slightly more complicated but tends to perform much better, called Capon's Beamformer, a.k.a. the minimum variance distortionless response (MVDR) beamformer.
 This beamformer can be summarized in the following equation:

 .. math::
- \hat{\theta} = \mathrm{argmax}\left(\frac{1}{a^T R^{-1} a}\right)
+ \hat{\theta} = \mathrm{argmax}\left(\frac{1}{a^H R^{-1} a}\right)

-where :math:`R` is the sample covariance matrix, calculated by multiplying r with the transpose of itself, :math:`R = r r^T`, and the result will be a :code:`Nr` x :code:`Nr` size matrix (3x3 in the examples we have seen so far).
+where :math:`R` is the sample covariance matrix, calculated by multiplying r with the complex conjugate transpose of itself, :math:`R = r r^H`, and the result will be a :code:`Nr` x :code:`Nr` size matrix (3x3 in the examples we have seen so far).
 This covariance matrix tells us how similar the samples received from the three elements are, although to use Capon's method we don't have to fully understand how that works.
 In textbooks and other resources you might see the Capon's equation with some terms in the numerator; these are purely for scaling/normalization and they don't change the results.

 We can implement the equations above in Python fairly easily: